phong1608/Studyhub/README.md

-# 📚 LearnHub - Fullstack E-learning Platform
+# 📚 StudyHub - Fullstack E-learning Platform

-**LearnHub** is a modern fullstack e-learning platform that allows users to create, manage, and participate in online courses.
+**StudyHub** is a modern fullstack e-learning platform that allows users to create, manage, and participate in online courses.
 It supports features such as course management, user authentication and content delivery.
 The platform is built with a scalable architecture using modern technologies.

 ---